Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

     Choose three Skills in which you lack Proficiency.
 You gain Proficiency in those Skills.

-### Sling Specialist

-*1st-level Feat*

-**Prerequisites:** Simple weapon Proficiency
-**Repeatable:** None

-You are trained in the military methods and use of slings in combat.
-You gain the following benefits:

-- **Quick Reflexes**

-    If you end your turn without moving, before your next turn when a creature within 30 feet of you moves, you can use your :rsc-reaction: **Reaction** to make a ranged weapon attack with a sling against that creature.

-- **Pea-shots**

-    Once per turn when you make a ranged weapon attack without :d20-disadv: **Disadvantage** using a sling, you can make an additional ranged weapon attack with a sling against a different creature.

-- **Pea-critical**

-    The first time you score a Critical Hit with a sling against a creature on a turn, that creature has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Roll**s and :d20-check: **Ability Check**s until the start of your next turn.

-### Spear Specialist

-*1st-level Feat*

-**Prerequisites:** Simple weapon Proficiency
-**Repeatable:** None

-You have trained to become a deadly warrior with pole weapons, capable of making lunging attacks and long-distance throws.
-You gain the following benefits:

-- **Spear Warrior**

-    When you use a javelin or spear, its damage die increases from a :die-d6: d6 to a :die-d8: d8, and from a :die-d8: d8 to a :die-d10: d10 when wielded with two hands (this feature has no effect if another feature has already improved the weapon’s die.)

-- **Quick Reach**

-    When you wield a javelin or a spear, it is considered a Reach weapon for you.

-- **Spear Master**

-    You can make a ranged attack with a javelin or spear up to its long range without :d20-disadv: **Disadvantage**, even underwater.

 ### Spell and Blades^HB^

 *1st-level Feat*